mezcel/plantid-Bootstrap/README.md

 ## Tax Limitation
 * For simplicity I only Query the 'TOP' of the leaf.
 Proper leaf ID requires examination of the bottom as well.
+* I left pot the Apex and Base too
+* The C# version has the full version

 ## Dev Status:
 * I restructured the DB mgnt... again